beyzayuksell/Circles-Project/README.md

 # Circles-Project
-Java project is a dektop project that used AWT library.
+Java project is a desktop project that used AWT library.
 When user clicks random to location in frame, system generates most five circles in the location.